RFC2784/rfc2784.github.io/_posts/2022-07-25-diversity-principle-as-a-decision-leverage-during-a-technological-solution-design.markdown

 <center><img src="/content/images/bgp-interac-tweet.jpg" width=400px alt="Twitter screenshot">
 <span style="font-size: 8pt; font-weight: bold; font-style: italic;">Source : https://twitter.com/mattools/status/1545440711981645826</span></center><br>
-Each of our platforms, both Interac Debit and Interac e-Transfer, have redundant networks, including circuit diversity.
-These networks include 24/7 availability commitments from our suppliers, however the events of July 8th clearly revealed that these commitments could not be fulfilled.
-These redundant networks with circuit diversity should not have been so vulnerable to the Rogers core maintenance activity.

 - Interesting to note that Interac consider to have more than one Internet Transit provider post-COVID19 lockdown periods :)

 ## Bad example : my assumptions about the initial version of Interac platform network interconnectivity design ##